BetterDiscord/docs/docs/plugins/tutorials/bundling.md

 }
 ```

-But you can call `YourPluginName` anything, it's just used to differeniate between taps.
+But you can call `YourPluginName` anything, it's just used to differentiate between taps.
 Now we have to write some code that can actually copy the file.
-The way we'll be showing here is platform agnostic but verbose, so feel free to change it up to work only for your own system.
+The way we'll be showing here is platform-agnostic but verbose, so feel free to change it up to work only for your own system.

 ```js:line-numbers
 const userConfig = (() => {